beet-software/dorm/docs/docs/03-apply/09-use-mongo.md

 in the declared identity field; dORM does not replace it with MongoDB's `_id` field or convert it to `ObjectId`.

-For generated models with a default `String` identity, `put` creates a UUID string.
-Use `push` when the model already has an identity. `put` and `putAll` do not create composite identities; use explicitly identified models with `push` and `pushAll` for composite keys.
+For generated models with a default `String` identity, `Creation.auto` causes `put` to create a UUID string.
+Use `Creation.explicit` when the final identity is known before creation.
+For a composite identity, pass a `CompositeKey` to `Creation.explicit`; automatic generation of composite identities is not supported.

 ## Execute CRUD, filters, and relationships